Thykof/tss-lib/README.md

 During the protocol you should provide the party with updates received from other participating parties on the network.

+In a typical use case, it is expected that a transport implementation will consume message bytes via the `out` channel of the local `Party`, send them to the destination(s) specified in the result of `msg.GetTo()`, and pass them to `UpdateFromBytes` on the receiving end.
+This way there is no need to deal with Marshal/Unmarshalling Protocol Buffers to implement a transport.

+### Update the party with received message

 A `Party` has two thread-safe methods on it for receiving updates.
 ```go
 // The main entry point when updating a party's state from the wire